Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Malliavin derivatives

-For our purpose, this has the following useful consequence.
-For a fixed final time $T$, define the controlled rough path $\CJ^z \in \CD_g^\gamma([0,T], \R^{2n^2+n})$ by \begin{equ}[e:defCJ] \CJ_t^z = (Z_t, J_{0,t}, J_{0,t}^{-1})\;. \end{equ} (Note that both $J$ and $J^{-1}$ also implicitly depend on the starting point $z$.)
+(Note that both $J$ and $J^{-1}$ also implicitly depend on the starting point~$z$.)
 We then have an a priori bound on the derivatives of the solution with respect to the driving noise in terms of $\CJ^z$: